The best soap for men will leave you smelling and feeling sparkly clean... even if you don't love the traditional soap bar!

 So, if you’re thinking about making the switch back to the bar, or you’ve always used soap and want to mix things up but don’t know where to start, we’ve listed the best soap bars for men to help you in your quest to find the most suited soap product for you.

-If you're looking to fully refresh your grooming routine, then you can also check out the best shampoo for men to level up your hair game, the best body wash for men if you prefer shower gels to soap bars, and the best moisturiser for men, for post-shower hydration.
+If you're looking to fully refresh your grooming routine, you can also check out the best shampoo for men to level up your hair game, the best body wash for men if you prefer shower gels to soap bars, and the best moisturiser for men, for post-shower hydration.
+If you've got a beard, then you should be using the best beard oil for men.
+You should also check out our guide to the best deodorant for men to help you stay dry and fresh.

 How to choose the best soap for men